Riebart/wsl-gpg-bridge/README.md

 ## Caveats

 Note that this will redirect all private key operations through the Windows agent, and so any private keys in your WSL secring will not be available unless you import them on again on your Windows toolchain.
 Note that, since the agent is Windows, it will use the Windows pinentry binaries, which pop up a GUI dialog box, so you won't be using gpg pinentry dialogs typical of Unix CLI toolchains.

+## Details

+This script works by reading the special socket wrapper files (Assuan?
+I think?) that are written by the Windows binaries to allow them to talk to each other, since they predate the official support of [Unix sockets in Windows](https://blogs.msdn.microsoft.com/commandline/2018/02/07/windowswsl-interop-with-af_unix/).
+One could hope that in future builds those will be supported out of the box and we don't need to do this mess, but until then this will work fine.

+The scripts starts by listening on a Unix socket (which, since gpg forces the use of sockets in standard locations now, should be in `~/.gnupg/S.gpg-agent` or something similar) in stream mode, and waits.
+Each time there is a connection to that listening socket, it spawns a thread that establishes a connection out tot he Windows socket, determined by reading the special wrapper files in `%APPDATA%/gnupg`, specifically the `%APPDATA%/gnupg/S.gpg-agent` file.
+This file has the TCP listening port the agent chose, a newline, and then some more goop (essentially authentication stuff, so you can't just connect to this socket and talk to the gpg-agent without also having some filesystem access).
+This script connects out to the socket, sends the goop, and then acts as `socat`, acting as a relay passing data back and forth between the sockets without modification or interpretation.

+When either end closes the connection, the script closes the other end and terminates the thread.